 However, I know maybe this track just wasn’t the best for this experiment and I don’t hold that against our competitors.

 All that being said, when compared side-by-side LALAL.AI’s vocal extraction was clearly the strongest, often exhibiting a more full and round tone and fewer artifacts compared to the others.

 VocalRemover’s file often had a thin sandy feel to it and struggled with including background vocals, and RX 8’s result contained the most artifacts by far.

 When it comes to the instrumental, both LALAL.AI and RX 8 had very competitive solutions.

-Unfortunately, VocalRemover’s extraction still had a very sandy and processed sounding file, so at this point, I’ll remove it from the shootout as its quality lacks considerably between the others.
+Unfortunately, VocalRemover’s extraction still had a very sandy and processed-sounding file, so at this point, I’ll remove it from the shootout as its quality lacks considerably from the others.